jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 When adapting the module again, you are programming it using a previous version of the module.
 Strict and robust version control is used to keep that manageable.

-The system will always be running on a code base written in an older Encircle, but this code base will be very small.
-The topmost version of the engine, will be decorated with numerous features, but the engines below that will always have the most limited amount of features required to rewrite that engine using itself.
+The system might always be running on a code base written in an older Encircle, but this code base might be very small.
+The topmost version of the engine, might be decorated with numerous features, but the engines below that might always have the most limited amount of features required to rewrite that engine using itself.

 The fact that this works, has already been proven with experiment 2.0.